-Jawaharlal Nehru is like a holy cow in India and criticizing Nehru is akin to Blasphemy.
+Jawaharlal Nehru was India's first prime minister.
+The Congress party created an aura around him and criticizing Nehru is akin to blasphemy.
 But now after nearly 5 decades of his death there are many objective writers who are researching and the sad fact comes out that Nehru created insurmountable problems for the Indian state that bedevil it in the present age.
-Apart from his blunders on Kashmir and China Nehru at home also allowed his philosophical mind to dictate state policy, ignoring the harsh reality of power politics.
+Nehru's blunders on Kashmir and China are well known.
+Nehru at home also allowed his philosophical mind to dictate state policy, ignoring the harsh reality of power politics.

 This state of affairs continued for nearly 4000 years and even during the days of the British Raj, no division of India into states based on religion or language was ever contemplated.
 Thus India had states like Patiala, Hyderabad, Central provinces, United Provinces, North East frontier Agency and Madras and Bombay states.
 These were geographical entities and the people in these states spoke many languages.
 It should not be forgotten that India is home to some 15 major languages and 200 dialects.

-When Nehru became Prime Minister, the philosopher took over and he ignored 40000 years of history by setting up a commission to reorganize the Indian state and divide it on linguistic basis.
-One cannot think as to why Nehru tinkered with something that was sure to catch fire.
+When Nehru became Prime Minister, the philosopher took over and he ignored 4000 years of history by setting up a commission to reorganize the Indian states and divide it on linguistic basis.
+One cannot understand as to why Nehru tinkered with something that was sure to catch fire.
 But his muddled mind thought that a division of India on the basis of language was a good thing.

 Thus the States Reorganization Commission went to work and the centuries old Indian administrative regions were broken up into linguistic states with language as the basis of the state.